The Geometry of Representational Failures in Vision Language Models: Introduction

-\begin{enumerate}[label=\textbf{\arabic*.}, leftmargin=*, noitemsep, topsep=2pt] \item Do these errors reflect fundamental architectural constraints or artifacts of specific model conditions? \item Can signatures of the geometric interference responsible for both binding failures and compression artifacts be detected directly in the latent space? \item Can mechanistic interpretability methods reveal such structure and the extent to which it causally determines model behavior? \end{enumerate}
+While recent work has documented these failures in proprietary VLMs at the behavioral level~\cite{campbell2024understanding}, the representational geometry driving them is still not well understood.
+This leaves open critical questions: \begin{enumerate}[label=\textbf{\arabic*.}, leftmargin=*, noitemsep, topsep=2pt] \item Do these errors reflect systematic constraints arising from the architectural design and training paradigm of current VLMs, or artifacts of specific model conditions? \item Can signatures of the geometric interference responsible for both binding failures and compression artifacts be detected directly in the latent space? \item Can mechanistic interpretability methods reveal such structure and the extent to which it causally determines model behavior? \end{enumerate}

-Here, we address these questions in open-weight VLMs, combining behavioral experiments, representational analysis, and causal validation.
-Our findings support the hypothesis that VLMs suffer from the ``Curse of Generalization''~\cite{frankland_2025}: the same structured and compositional representations that enable systematic generalization also introduce susceptibility to interference between concepts.
-We therefore interpret these failures as a consequence of compressing rich data into flexible, shared representational subspaces, without explicit mechanisms for isolating or sequencing computations, which in turn reflect a fundamental tradeoff in representational design that parallels constraints observed in biological cognition.